 Another factor to note is the similarity between preferred shares and bonds.
 Preferred shares are set up in a typical fashion that guarantees dividends fixed in perpetuity.
 Compared with common shares, which have dividends declared by the board of directors and are never guaranteed, preferred shares dividends have set amounts and are of utmost guarantee.
 With that being said, just like bonds, prices of preferred shares are highly dependent on the latest interest rates.
 Values of preferred stocks decline as interest rates rise, and vice versa.

-In essence, preferred shares are best for investors looking for a more stable and secure source of dividends, are good with no voting privileges, and have very minimal potentials in share price appreciations.
+In essence, preferred shares are best for investors looking for a more stable and secure source of dividends, are good with no voting privileges, and have very minimal potential in share price appreciation.